About the Council

 • Participate in the evaluation of the Administrator;

-• Participate in the orientation of new Councillors;
+• Participate in the orientation of new Councilors;

 • Participate in the evaluation of the Council itself;